unnatissrivastava/seaborn_summary/README.md

 # Load a built-in dataset
 df = sns.load_dataset("tips")

-# Example plot
-sns.scatterplot(data=df, x="total_bill", y="tip", hue="sex")
-plt.show()
-🤝 Contributing

-Suggestions and improvements are welcome!
-Feel free to open an issue or submit a pull request if you'd like to add more examples or fix something.

 ⭐ Support

 If you found this cheat sheet useful, consider giving this repository a Star ⭐ — it helps others find it too.